siphomateke/PyBOW/README.md

 ----

-Ackowledgements: originally forked from https://github.com/nextgensparx/PyBOW but code may have broader origins elsewhere also it appears
+Ackowledgements: originally forked from https://github.com/nextgensparx/PyBOW but some code portions may have broader origins elsewhere also it appears